7 Life Skills for Career Success (And How To Improve Them)

-Interpersonal skills, or people skills, include communication skills, how we function as part of a team, and our negotiating skills.
+Interpersonal skills, also called people skills, include communication skills, how you function as part of a team and your negotiating skills.
 When you communicate with others, practice active listening and then rephrase what the person has told you before responding with your thoughts.
-This will ensure the message is being correctly communicated and assure the person you were focused entirely on them the entire time, a sign of respect that your coworker will appreciate.
-Active listening can improve many interpersonal skills and boost your performance as a team player.
+This can ensure you understand the other person correctly and show you listened to their input or opinions.
+This can show that you respect the speaker and their feedback.
+Active listening can improve many interpersonal skills and improve your performance as a team member.

-Pay attention to the body language of others for clues about how you're being perceived.
+Pay attention to others' postures, gestures and facial expressions for clues about how you're being perceived.
 Ask for feedback on your work performance to identify areas where you can improve.
-Become more self-aware and never stop looking for ways to develop your performance at work.
+Become more self-aware, and never stop looking for ways to develop your performance at work.

-Great leaders—and great employees—never stop learning.
-Learning prepares you for new challenges, keeps your mind sharp and allows you to continually improve your skills.
-When you surround yourself with talented people who work hard and want to grow, you’ll learn from them and be inspired to reach your full potential.
+Even after years of experience and training, it's important to remain committed to learning.
+Learning prepares you for new challenges, keeps your mind sharp and allows you to continue to improve your skills.
+When you surround yourself with talented people who work hard and want to grow, you're able to learn from them and stay inspired to reach your full potential.

 Hire a coach

 If there are specific skills you want to master, consider hiring a coach.
-The dedicated, focused attention you will spend to improve your skill level can have a significant impact, both personally and professionally.
-Your dedication to improvement can be an important signal to your employer that you are devoted to being the best you can be.
+They're able to provide you with dedicated, focused attention that may improve your skill level for significant impacts, both personally and professionally.
+Your dedication to improvement can be signal your dedication to your professional growth and success to your employer.

 Explore more articles

-- How To Make a Title in Excel in 7 Steps (Plus Title Types)
+- How To Write a Lesson Plan in 7 Steps